binipringle/crim-outline/index.md

 - for coincidental, d is not a proximate cause if the intervening cause is unforeseeable.
 - for responsive intervening causes (causes that are responsive in relation to D’s acts), D is not a proximate cause if the intervening cause is unforeseeable AND abnormal (Reasonable foreseeability - standard for determining whether an intervening cause supersedes - is whether the intervening cause was foreseeable based on an objective standard of reasonableness.)

-**Responsive intervening cause**
-A responsive intervening cause happens in response to the D’s conduct
+**Responsive intervening cause:** A responsive intervening cause happens in response to the D’s conduct.

-i.
-Was the responsive intervening cause unforeseeable and abnormal?
+**First step of analysis:** Was the responsive intervening cause unforeseeable and abnormal?

 **Rule:** if a responsive intervening cause is unforeseeable and abnormal (abnormal would be, an exception to whatever happened every single time in the past 99.9 percent of the rule; would have to fall way outside the expected result), it supersedes the D’s conduct as the proximate cause of the prohibited result.

-**Coincidental intervening cause**
-A coincidental intervening cause would have happened anyway;
+**Coincidental intervening cause:** A coincidental intervening cause would have happened anyway.

-i.
-Was the coincidental intervening cause unforeseeable?
+**First step of analysis:** Was the coincidental intervening cause unforeseeable?

 **Rule:** if a coincidental intervening cause is unforeseeable, it breaks the chain of causation.(unforeseeable is a pretty difficult test; coincidental intervening cause tends to break the chain of more easily than responsive ones)

 **Proximate Cause factors/tests**

 **Factors that weigh in favor of finding defendant was NOT a proximate cause** (i.e. these break the chain of causation)

-- Apparent safety (victim) doctrine:
-When a D’s active force has come to rest in a position of apparent safety, the court will follow it no longer (238) (People v.
+**Apparent safety (victim) doctrine:** When a D’s active force has come to rest in a position of apparent safety, the court will follow it no longer (238)

+(People v.
 Rideout: V had come to rest in a position of apparent safety on the side of the road when they went to check on D.)
 - Voluntary human intervention:
 Free, deliberate and informed human intervention by interventor (State v.
 Presler - woman who freezes to death)

 **Factors that weigh in favor of finding defendant WAS a proximate cause** (i.e. these generally do not break the chain of causation)

 - De minimis contribution by intervening cause (if a few seconds difference courts can say not superseding)
 - Intended consequences of defendant doctrine (mother wanting to poison someone) (p.
 241)
 - Omissions by interventor – note 5 on page 241 (omissions are less likely to break the chain of causation)